 11 December 2009 – Peer review of Marsden Report by Arboreport (86KB PDF) – This report was commissioned to review of the findings of Dennis Marsden’s assessment of the Hills Fig trees.

 Summary – The review concludes that the Marsden (2009) report demonstrates clearly, through the use of established arboricultural conventions and the analysis of casebook history, that the trees should be removed in order to minimise the risk of failure.

 8 March 2010 – Social Impact Assessment Stage 1 – Hills Figs Trees, Laman Street, Newcastle (244KB PDF) – This report undertakes a literature survey to inform the benefits of trees to the community.
 It proposes a Social Impact matrix that would be informed by the consultation process.

-9 March 2010 – Heritage Assessment and Recommendations (1.5MB PDF) – The report is an assessment of heritage significance for the stand of fig trees in Laman Street between Darby and Dawson Streets.
+9 March 2010 – Heritage Assessment and Recommendations (1.5MB PDF) – The report is an assessment of heritage significance of the stand of fig trees on Laman Street between Darby and Dawson Streets.

 12 March 2010 – Quantified Tree Risk Assessment (QTRA), Root Investigation Report and Memo (1.2MB PDF) – A collation of the revised QTRA report taking into account the implementation of the risk abatement strategy, the root plate structure investigation using ground penetrating radar technology and trenching and social and heritage assessments.

 - The Simonsen (2009) QTRA risk of harm of 1/19.8 for the 2007 storm event provides a reasonable assessment of the quantified risk of harm associated with the trees.

 - The ground penetrating radar does not correlate with actual root distribution as found in previous excavations.